 Beyond the difference that Elevate Aviation is making for women in the aviation and aerospace industries, they are now making a difference in the healthcare for women across northern Alberta through their support of the Royal Alexandra Hospital Foundation and the Lois Hole Hospital for Women.

 Kendra Kincade has never been one to shy away from an opportunity.
 The career path she chose is proof positive of that.
-Kendra is one of the very few women who have taken on the role of Air Traffic Controller.
-In Canada only 16 percent of Air Traffic Controllers are women.
+Kendra is one of very few women who have taken on the role of Air Traffic Controller.
+In Canada only 16 per cent of Air Traffic Controllers are women.

 In a sector dominated by men, Kendra has, for the past 16 years at the Edmonton Area Control Center, established herself as a leader among her peers and a role model to other women.
 Kendra often mused about the continued lack of female presence in the aviation sector in general and, over time, decided to do something about it.